 Police investigate after 3 suitcases found with woman's remains

-Police in Delray Beach on Saturday are continuing to investigate after three suitcases with a woman's remains were found floating in the water Friday.
+Police in Delray Beach on Saturday were continuing to investigate after three suitcases with a woman's remains were found floating in the water Friday.

 When officers arrived, they said they found a suitcase with human remains inside.